shreearn/The-Sparks-Foundation-Internship-/README.md

 TSA 1
  1. Prediction using Supervised ML
-Linear Regression with Python Scikit Learn (Level - Beginner)

-● Predict the percentage of an student based on the no. of study hours.
+Linear Regression with Python Scikit Learn (Level - Beginner) ● Predict the percentage of an student based on the no. of study hours.

+TSF 2
+2. Prediction using Unsupervised ML
+K- Means Clustering (Level - Beginner)
+● From the ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.